cyrex562/imgui-rs/docs/FAQ.md

 ---

-### Q: I integrated Dear ImGui in my engine and some elements are clipping or disappearing when I move windows around...
+### Q: I integrated Dear Imgui in my engine and some elements are clipping or disappearing when I move windows around...
-### Q: I integrated Dear ImGui in my engine and some elements are displaying outside their expected windows boundaries...
+### Q: I integrated Dear Imgui in my engine and some elements are displaying outside their expected windows boundaries...
 You are probably mishandling the clipping rectangles in your render function.
 Each draw command needs the triangle rendered using the clipping rectangle provided in the ImDrawCmd structure (`ImDrawCmd->CllipRect`).
-Rectangles provided by Dear ImGui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as
+Rectangles provided by Dear Imgui are defined as `(x1=left,y1=top,x2=right,y2=bottom)` and **NOT** as
 `(x1,y1,width,height)`